LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

 Is it worth the effort to wrangle the DOM to provide a user with either tabs or accordions depending on their viewport size?
 Well, it took us just over 130 lines of JS to do that and I have no doubt that could be further reduced by a JS ninja.
 In this example though we have taken a `<details>` & `<summary>` element and progressively enhanced it, providing ARIA accordions for the smaller viewport breakpoint and ARIA tabs for the larger viewport breakpoint.
 We did so with all of the correct ARIA and interaction patterns and we even considered managing focus when a user triggers the `'change'` event for the media query, so we have pretty much covered everything here.

 I'm not really a fan of tabs, not because I find them difficult to use, but because they typically only appear suited to larger viewports, they just don't seem suited to smaller viewports, but that's just my view.
 Accordions, however, work on all screen sizes, so my preference would be to just use accordions, which would be much simpler in those cases where we want to hide some content until a user exposes it.
-We don't always get the choice though, sometimes we have to work with what we have, despite our best efforts at highlighting the issues certain patterns may have.
+We don't always get the choice though, sometimes we have to work with what we have.
 So, maybe when we find ourselves in a situation where tabs are staying put, then this approach could be an alternative to Heydon's or Andy's solutions?
 I'm not saying my solution is as good as either of theirs, I just wanted to provide a different solution, because the tabs problem actually comes up quite often, usually when we encounter them though, they don't have the correct interaction model and often the ARIA is wrong or not present at all.

 If you have a site that hardly has any JS and loads fast anyway, then this solution should only have a minimal impact, performance wise.
-Perhaps some users may find it a bit odd having to switch from accordions to tabs, especially if they use a keyboard as the differing interaction panel may be confusing
+Perhaps some users may find it a bit odd having to switch from accordions to tabs, especially if they use a keyboard as the differing interaction pattern may be confusing.
+We tried to mitigate this by adding the optional interaction pattern in for accordions, but it's still not the same keys.
+This is where user testing would need to come in, getting actual users with disabilities to test these patterns and compensate them for their time.

 ## Completed code